Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Preliminaries Problem Formulation

 \begin{property}\upshape For given $N\in\N$, $\bar{r}\in \N$, and $p\in\N$, there exists an operation $\Prod_2$ over ciphertexts such that for any $\mathbf{a}_i\in\Z_N^p$, $\mathbf{m}_i\in\Z_N^p$, $i=1,\,2,\,\ldots,\,r$, and $r\leq \bar{r}$. \end{property}

-Property~\ref{prop:2} indicates that Ring-LWE based cryptosystems with packing support a single component-wise homomorphic multiplication of newly encrypted vectors followed by at most $\bar{r}-1$ homomorphic additions.
+Property~\ref{prop:2} indicates that RLWE-based cryptosystems with packing support a single component-wise homomorphic multiplication of newly encrypted vectors followed by at most $\bar{r}-1$ homomorphic additions.
 In contrast, for cryptosystems having only Property~\ref{prop:1}, this can be achieved by repeating the operation $\Prod_1$ for $p$ times.